CtrlK

 Trigger Term Quality

-Includes excellent natural trigger terms users would actually say: 'changelog weekly', 'generate release notes', 'draft changelog', 'create changelog PR', plus contextual terms like 'weekly/monthly release notes' and 'recent merges'.
+Includes excellent natural trigger terms that users would actually say: 'changelog weekly', 'generate release notes', 'draft changelog', 'create changelog PR', plus contextual terms like 'weekly/monthly release notes' and 'recent merges'.

 3 / 3